• Art magazine

 Tracey Emin , a British artist, uses a variety of creative forms of expression such as painting, installations and sculpture as well as the use of neon light.

 As part of the Young British Artists (YBA) , a group of artists from the 1980s, she masters the art of provocation and shock as skilfully as her colleagues.
-A cynical disillusionism is often reflected in their works - a representation of our postmodern world, in which established norms disintegrate.
+In her works mirrors t often a cynical disillusionism - a representation of our postmodern world, in which established norms disintegrate.

 With the help of her neon art, Emin deliberately plays with stereotypical texts and skillfully conversely reverses the light according to the appearance of handwritten spontaneity.
 The messages of these works are both with love and obscene words and sometimes even ironic-cosen.